-It takes a lot of time to obtain a qualification of a pharmacist.
-One needs to spend a lot of time at schools and even on courses, in certain countries… And after all of that effort and money invested, many people do not get a job of a pharmacist, although they try very hard and have all the needed qualification.
+It takes plenty of effort and six to eight years obtain a qualification of a pharmacist.
+One really spends a lot of time at school and once he finally finishes, he finds himself in a pretty big debt… After all the effort and money invested, many people do not get a job of a pharmacist, because of oversaturated job market.
 One may ask: How it is possible?
-There is a pharmacy on every corner these days, isn’t it?
+There is a pharmacy on every corner , isn’t it?

-Many new pharmacies are opening every year, that is true.
-However, there are still much more graduates from this field than the market can offer a job to.
-On the top of that, once a person gets a job in a pharmacy, he or she have a tendency to keep it for many years, so there are not so many new vacancies, at least when compared to other fields of business.
-Statistics shows that approximately four applicants are interviewed for every single job opening of a pharmacist.
-One job, four candidates.
+Many new pharmacies are being opened every year, that’s true.
+However, there are still much more graduates from this field than the market can employ.
+On the top of that, once a person gets a job in a pharmacy, he or she typically keeps it for many years.
+So there are not so many new vacancies, at least when compared to other fields of healthcare employment.
+Statistics shows that approximately ten applicants are interviewed for every single job opening of a pharmacist.
+One job, ten candidates.
 That is a simple math.
-On the pages of PharmacistInterviewQuestions.com, we will try to help you to be the best of these four applicants and get a job.
+On the pages of PharmacistInterviewQuestions.com, we will try to help you to be the best of the ten applicants and get a job.
+Welcome!

-Job interviews at pharmacies have typically a pretty good quality.
-Interviewer is an experienced pharmacist, or an HR person who specializes on that field.
-It make sense to approach it cautiously, as it goes about a sensitive field.
-If a wrong person is chosen for a job of a pharmacist, it can lead to drug abusing and other problems on place.
-Interview questions are both personal and technical.
-Interviewers ask you also about various specific situations that can happen to you while performing the daily job, as well as about your opinions and studies.
+Job interviews at pharmacies and hospitals have typically a pretty good quality.
+Interviewer is an experienced pharmacist, or an HR person specializing on this field.
+It cant be any otherwise, because it is a sensitive field.
+Interview questions are personal, behavioral and technical.
+Interviewers inquire about various specific situations that can happen to pharmacist in his daily job, as well as about opinions and attitudes of the applicants.
 Let’s have a look at the specific questions they typically use.

 - Why do you want to become a pharmacist?